 For example, assume Jane is a babysitter.
 She is willing to work more hours if she is paid a higher wage.
 The table below is Jane's supply schedule and will be used to graph her supply curve.
 At the lower prices, Jane may be willing to babysit infrequently, more as a neighborly gesture than as an income-generating venture.
 At these low prices, she would prefer seeking alternative employment or spending time with her friends.
 However, as the price increases, Jane realizes that she would prefer babysitting to another job that is more restrictive.
 Higher prices provide an incentive to forgo hanging out with friends to earn more money.

 Jane's supply curve is plotted by plotting the number of hours she would babysit at every price, over a defined period of time.
 Her wage (price) is on the vertical axis, and the number of hours she is willing to work per month is on the horizontal axis.

-The market supply schedule and curve is for an entire community and includes all of the babysitters.
-The market supply curve is drawn by plotting total number of hours all the babysitters would babysit at each price.
-Note that the supply curve assumes that the producers' costs and other variables that impact the supply remain unchanged.
+The market supply schedule and curve are for an entire community and both include all of the babysitters.
+The market supply curve is drawn by plotting the total number of hours all the babysitters would babysit at each price.
+Note that the supply curve assumes that the producer’s costs and other variables that impact the supply remain unchanged.

 Economists plot the demand curve and the supply curve together to determine the equilibrium price and equilibrium quantity of a good or service.
 At equilibrium, there would not be a surplus or shortage of the good or service.